MythicalCow/vayu/README.md

 Then in Windows PowerShell or the approriate Terminal for your OS type in:
 `cargo install vayu`

+Additionally Ollama must be installed for LLM based commands at https://ollama.com/.

+Then in terminal type in:
+`ollama run phi`

+You can then exit the terminal once the model has been intalled.

 To check if vayu has been installed properly open a new terminal window and type:
 `vayu list`